Analytics-Matin/EVR/README.md

 The project has been developed first during the spring and summer of 2021 as a final dissertation of [Master in Data Science](https://masterdatascience.ifca.es/).

 <br>
-(Notebooks are commented in Spanish language.)
+(Notebooks are written in R and commented in Spanish language.)
 <br>

 <br>